Divorce is a complex and emotionally charged process that often involves negotiating the division of…

 Age, Education And Attitude Influence Chances Of Divorce

-Social scientists have identified a variety of demographic factors and behaviors that increase the likelihood of couples getting divorced.
+Social scientists have identified a variety of demographic factors and behaviors such as age, education, and attitude that increase the likelihood of couples getting divorced.
 For example, a newlywed couple in Kansas that displays affection frequently could actually see the romance fizzle more often than their less affectionate counterparts.
 The results from a 13-year study of 168 couples showed a higher divorce rate among the people who had started out with intense passion.

 People getting married in their teens or after their mid-30s choose divorce more often than people who launched their unions during their late 20s or early 30s.
 Age differences between spouses revealed divorce trends as well.
 People with a one-year age difference have a 3 percent higher chance of divorce than spouses of the same age.
 A five-year spread worsens the probability of divorce by 18 percent.
 A divorce becomes 39 percent more likely between spouses with ten-year age differences.